QwikDev/astro/README.md

 export const QReactCounter = qwikify$(ReactCounter);
 ```

-After creating our counter, it can be consumed in our [index.astro](https://github.com/thejackshelton/qwik-react-astro-template/blob/main/src/pages/index.astro) file.
+After creating our counter, it can be consumed in the [index.astro](https://github.com/thejackshelton/qwik-react-astro-template/blob/main/src/pages/index.astro) file.

 ```tsx
 <QReactCounter qwik:visible />
 ```

-Notice that in `.astro` files we use a `qwik:` hydration directive prefix, this is to prevent a conflict with Astro's hydration directives that are provided out of the box.
+Notice that in `.astro` files there is a `qwik:` hydration directive prefix, this is to prevent a conflict with Astro's hydration directives that are provided out of the box.

 You can also use the `client:*` prefix, but only in tsx files.
-You can find a list of directives in [Adding Interactivity](https://qwik.builder.io/docs/integrations/react/#adding-interactivity) section of the Qwik docs.
+You can find a list of directives in the Qwik-React [Adding Interactivity](https://qwik.builder.io/docs/integrations/react/#adding-interactivity) section of the Qwik docs.

-> Qwik React components still have hydration, thus it is recommended to use Qwik-React as a migration strategy to resumable components.
+> Qwik React components still have hydration.
+It is recommended to use Qwik-React as a migration strategy to resumable components.

 ### jsxImportSource